hoangduytran/blender-manual/manual/modeling/geometry_nodes/mesh/operations/mesh_boolean.rst

 Solver
    Algorithm used to calculate the Boolean intersections.

-   :Fast:
+   :Float:
       Uses a mathematically simple solver which offers the best performance;
       however, this solver lacks support for overlapping geometry.
    :Exact:
       Uses a mathematically complex solver which offers the best results and has full support for overlapping geometry;
-      however, this solver is much slower than the *Fast Solver*.
+      however, this solver is much slower than the *Float Solver*.

 Output